The Best Restaurants in Montclair

 The range of dining choices available in Montclair is striking.
 Here are our top picks for where to eat.

-Here are our top picks for the best restaurants in Montclair—one of our favorite restaurant towns in New Jersey—in alphabetical order.
+Below are our top picks for the best restaurants in Montclair, in alphabetical order.

 Boschetto

 For a fast-casual restaurant, Boschetto certainly feels more like fine dining—and that’s what the faces behind the restaurant (restaurateur Robert Spina, his partner, Ryan Held, and Michelin-starred chef Joseph Sergentakis) are aiming for.
 With its stellar regional Italian cuisine and gleaming new digs, a lunch or dinner here is worth every penny.
 Order at the counter, and your food will be brought to your table inside or on the spacious patio—but don’t skimp!
 Start with the pomodoro salad of ripe, marinated tomatoes with stracciatella cheese, chunks of marinated bread, and chili.
-Then consider sharing pastas, such as the Amatriciana (bucatini with guanciale, a type of cured pork, and chili).
-Not to be missed are the zucchine fritte; the pizza is also fabulous. —Jacqueline Mroz
+Then consider sharing pastas, such as the Amatriciana.
+Don’t miss the zucchine fritte; the pizza is also fabulous. —Jacqueline Mroz

 Faubourg